The GPU only connects to the CPU and monitors, and don't care about other components.

 Reboot.

 Remember the multi-thousand-dollar NVIDIA GRID GPUs?
-If you get hold on one of these, the GPU driver itself will support creating multiple virtual GPUs to be used on different VMs, just like the CPU virtualization technology.
+If you get hold of one of these, the GPU driver itself will support creating multiple virtual GPUs to be used on different VMs, just like the CPU virtualization technology.

 But different from NVIDIA, 5th gen and later Intel CPUs support this out of the box, and you don't need to pay the ransom for an expensive GPU.
 Although iGPU is weak, at least it allows for smooth web browsing in VM compared to QXL, etc.

-Modify your kernel parameters (Usually located at /boot/loader/entries/arch.conf
+Modify your kernel parameters (Usually located at

-if you use Systemd-boot), and add:
+if you use Systemd-boot), and add:i915.enable_gvt=1 kvm.ignore_msrs=1 intel_iommu=on

-Modify /etc/modules-load.d/lantian.conf
+Modify

-and add the next 3 lines:
+and add the next 3 lines:kvmgt vfio-iommu-type1 vfio-mdev

 Reboot.

-Run lspci | grep "HD Graphics"
+lspci | grep "HD Graphics"

-In this case iGPU is located at 00:02.0
+In this case, iGPU is located at

-on PCIe bus.
+on the PCIe bus. -

 Run the following command to create the virtual GPU: